ibm-bluemix-mobile-services/jsonstore-ios/README.md

 # Security

-To use the encryption feature in JSONStore you will need to add the following to your project you will need the add the following to your `Link Binary with Libraries` in `Build Phases`:
+To use the encryption feature in JSONStore you will need to add the following to your project to your `Link Binary with Libraries` in `Build Phases`:

 ```Bash
 	SQLCipher.framework